csadlo/Hurricanes/README.md

 International Hurricane Database

-Project 2 by Christopher Sadlo, Glenda Decapia, Katrice Trahan, and Sarah Kachelmeier
+Project 2 by Christopher Sadlo, Glenda Decapia, Katrice Trahan, and Sarah Kachelmeier Copywrite October, 2020

+# Overview
 ​
-This project displays and visualizes hurricane data from 2000 to 2015 in both the Atlantic and Pacific oceans.
-On our website, you can see this data visualized in an Apex chart, a leaflet map, and D3 globe, as well as a table, and filter the data by hurricane year, name, and more.
+This project displays and visualizes hurricane data from 1851 to 2015 in both the Atlantic and Pacific oceans.
+On our website, you can see this data visualized in an Apex chart, a leaflet map, and D3 globe, as well as a table.
+Use the filter bar located on the left-hand side of the screen to filter the data by hurricane year, name, category, and more!

+We chose to do a project on hurricanes because multiple team members have been affected by hurricanes during our lives.

 This data comes from HURDAT2, the NOAA's hurricane database, via Kaggle.